 [Chuckles.]
 My goodness, if Henning was doing what he did today, how many people would stan him online, right?
 [Longoria laughs.]

 Like, how many people would it be out there just, like, doing Kickstarter fundraisers for him and all kinds of stuff?
 [Longoria laughs.]
 I’m almost kind of grateful that that wasn’t possible back then, because who knows?
 That kind of stuff can go to your head.
 That kind of stuff can just totally change the direction of what you originally intend to do.

 (A haunting song, like a lullaby, plays.
-The tempo varies as a piano-like melody meanders through notes played on wind instruments.)
+The tempo varies as a piano-like melody weaves its way through wind instruments.)